J-The-Fox/Game-Dev-Club/README.md

 ```

 For Arch With Pacman

 ```sh
 sudo pacman -Syu
 sudo pacman -S dotnet-runtime dotnet-sdk
 ```

 More Information Can Be Found Here:

 For Fedora With DNF

 ```sh
 sudo dnf install sdl2
 ```

 OpenGL Installation:
 For OpenGL, Make Sure Your Grapchics Card Supports OpenGL, It Should Come Preinstalled With The Driver For Your Graphics Card.
-The Webiste Is https://www.opengl.org/.
+The The Website Can Be Found [Here](https://www.opengl.org/)

 DirectX Installation:

 .NET Installation:

 On MacOSX Systems:

 - Go To The [.NET Website](https://dotnet.microsoft.com/en-us/download) And Download The Selected Version
 - Run The Package To Install It

 On Windows Systems:

 - Go To The [.NET Website](https://dotnet.microsoft.com/en-us/download) And Download The Selected Version
 - Run The Installer To Install It

 On Linux / Unix Systems:
 Depending On Your Linux Distro And Pakage Manager
 For Debian With APT

 ```sh
 sudo apt update
 sudo apt upgrade
 sudo apt install dotnetVersion
 ```

 (Replace The 'Version' With The Version Wanted.
 So For .NET6 It Would Be dotnet6)

 For Arch With Pacman

 ```sh
 sudo pacman -Syu
 sudo pacman -S dotnet-runtime dotnet-sdk
 ```

 More Information Can Be Found [Here](https://wiki.archlinux.org/title/.NET)

 For Fedora With DNF

 ```sh
 sudo dnf install dotnet
 ```